elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 ### New Releases Tool

-To help us (and downstream projects) better track releases, we built out a little [releases tool](https://releases.elementary.io/) this week using the GitHub API, GitHub Actions to automatically keep up up to date, and GitHub Pages for hosting.
+To help us (and downstream projects) better track releases, we built out a little [releases tool](https://releases.elementary.io/) this week.
 It's just a start, but it's already super handy with a clear design, responsive layout, and automatic light/dark styles based on your browser.

 Try it out at [releases.elementary.io](https://releases.elementary.io/).
 Want to see how it works or adapt it to your own uses?
 Check out the [source code on GitHub](https://github.com/elementary/releases).